JiaziChen111/RBC_codes/README.md

 # Git Repo accompanying "A Comparison of Programming Languages in Economics" by Jesus Fernandez-Villaverde and S. Boragan Aruoba

 Notice that this repo is (for now) run without knowledge or approval of the authors.
 I just set this up to better tweek the code.

+## My results

+I focused on typing the Julia code.
+I saw that the REPL spends a lot of time inferring types.

+* I achieve a speedup of 18% by typing the model before executing the computation function.
+* I obtain a speedup of 24% with respect to the original code by using linear indices and by switching off bounds checking.

+In order to run my code execute line by line `RBC_codes/julia/main.jl`

-Here is their original readme file:
+# Here is their original readme file:

 Files: